BioNCphilic/bioncphilic.github.io/index.md

 <img src="img/asthma_veg_maps.png" alt="A comparison of asthma rates with the geographic distribution of healthy vegetation as determined by NDVI.">

-### A comparison of asthma rates with the geographic distribution of healthy vegetation as determined by NDVI.
+A comparison of asthma rates with the geographic distribution of healthy vegetation as determined by NDVI.
 Note that there are some correlation of areas with lots of vegetation (dark green) correspond to areas with low rates of asthma (purple) are identifiable in the side by side maps.

 <img src="img/portland_model.png">

-### To test the strength of this correlation, a linear ordinary least squares (OLS) regression model was used and shows that access to greenspace can explain some of the geographic distribution of asthma, but other factors are involved.
+To test the strength of this correlation, a linear ordinary least squares (OLS) regression model was used and shows that access to greenspace can explain some of the geographic distribution of asthma, but other factors are involved.

 ### Here is [my python code](/post/corrected_portland_model.html) for the model.
-Please note there are some data gaps due to changes made recently on the CDC website.
+Please note there are some data gaps due to changes made on the CDC website.

 # Land Classification Project
 ## The learning goals for this project were: